 Oncotic Pressure

 The balance between hydrostatic and oncotic pressures is described by the Starling equation, which states that the net fluid movement across the capillary wall is determined by the difference between the hydrostatic and oncotic pressures, as well as the permeability of the capillary wall.
-A decrease in plasma oncotic pressure, such as that seen in conditions like nephrotic syndrome (where large amounts of protein are lost in the urine) or liver disease (where albumin synthesis is impaired), can reduce the reabsorption of fluid into the capillaries, leading to edema.
+A decrease in plasma oncotic pressure, such as that seen in conditions like nephrotic syndrome (where large amounts of protein are lost in the urine) or liver disease (where albumin synthesis is impaired), can reduce the reabsorption of fluid into the capillaries, leading to edema Practical, not theoretical..

 Lymphatic System

 The lymphatic system works as a drainage system, preventing the accumulation of fluid and proteins in the interstitial space.
-The fluid collected by the lymphatic vessels is called lymph, which is eventually returned to the bloodstream via the thoracic duct and the right lymphatic duct.
+In practice, the fluid collected by the lymphatic vessels is called lymph, which is eventually returned to the bloodstream via the thoracic duct and the right lymphatic duct.
 The lymphatic system also plays a critical role in immune function, transporting immune cells and antigens to lymph nodes, where immune responses are initiated.
 When the lymphatic system is impaired, such as in lymphedema, fluid can accumulate in the tissues, leading to chronic swelling and discomfort.

 Capillary Permeability